WPCloudDeploy/wp-cloud-deploy/README.md

 * Tweak: WPAPP - Style the check-marks on the SITE UPDATE PLAN HISTORY list screen.
 * Tweak: WPAPP - Hide the provider server instance id from the PROVIDER DETAILS column in the server list.
 Includes setting option to show it but it's now hidden by default.
 * Tweak: WPAPP - Remove WordPress auto-save functionality from WPCD screens in wp-admin.
+* Tweak: WPAPP - Add an INTEGRATIONS settings tab to consolidate some settings fields that are scattered among other tabs.

 5.5.1
 ------